-For a time it looked as though strategy games had sunk into a kind of deathly malaise, unsure which territory to claim next and which ones it should leave well and truly alone.
-Fast forward to 2020, though, and strategy games have never looked healthier, which is why we’ve compiled this best strategy games list of all time.
+For a time it looked as though strategy games had sunk into a kind of deathly malaise, but fast forward to 2020 and the genre has never looked healthier, which is why we’ve compiled this list of all the very best strategy games on PC.
 Whether you want to conquer the depths of space, wage historical warfare or hulk around in big mechanical robots, there’s a strategy game for you below.

-This is an updated version of our best strategy games list for 2020, and this time we’ve added and removed eight games.
+This list of the best strategy games on PC is regularly updated as and when strategy games fall in and out of favour, and in our most recent update we’ve added two new games to the list.
 Our definition of “strategy” remains the same.
 It continues to cover a broad spectrum of games that are both new and old, but we have made an effort to separate the best management games off into their own list.
 A handful of games you’ll see on our best strategy games list still involve a bit of city-building and laying down supply routes, but they’re mostly about commanding armies and laying claim to those cities and supply routes as opposed to creating the best skyscraper garden.

 Best strategy games 2020

 Our 50 picks for the best strategy games on PC are below.
 We’ve split this article over a handful of pages, and you’ll find links to at the bottom of each page.
 Alternatively, you can click on the game links below.
 Don’t see a game that you think should be on this list, or looking for something different entirely?
 Let us know in the comments, or hop over to our picks of the best PC games to play right now.
 Otherwise, read on.